 ‘The law is the law:’ White House memo on pay for furloughed employees called into question

-A new legal opinion from OMB contradicts the White House’s prior interpretation of a 2019
+A new legal opinion from OMB contradicts the White House’s prior interpretation of a 2019 law guaranteeing back pay for furloughed employees after a shutdown.

 Drew Friedman@dfriedman | October 7, 2025 3:42 pm | 5 min read